HACCP | Hazard Analysis Critical Control Point

 HACCP is a risk management system designed to identify, assess, evaluate and control hazards in the entire food production process.
 Audits focus on the risks and potential causes of food safety hazards and utilizes preventative controls at critical points.
 Critical control points may include the supply chain, employee training and supervision, storage, preparation, handling, cooking to serving.
 It specifies how each should be carried out and meticulously monitored.
 HACCP has international recognition as the most cost-effective means of controlling food borne disease and is endorsed as such by the Joint FAO/WHO Codex Alimentarius Commission.

 A competent and properly implemented HACCP program can reduce the likelihood of customer complaints or costly recalls and provide your customers, the public, and regulatory agencies assurance that a food safety program is well-managed.

 Global Food Safety Initiative (GFSI) and HACCP

-(GFSI) audit schemes.
-The system is a critical element of GFSI-recognised standards such as SQF, FSSC 22000, GlobalGAP, and BRC.
+Today, many of the world’s leading manufacturers and vendors use the HACCP system as a basis for their food safety management programs and for compliance with Global Food Safety Initiative (GFSI) audit schemes.
+The system is a critical element of GFSI-recognised standards such as SQF, FSSC 22000, GlobalGAP, and BRCGS.